-The Mental Health Act Code of Practice (MHA CoP) (2015, para 26.103) defines seclusion as "the supervised confinement and isolation of a patient away from other patients in an area from which the patient is prevented from leaving, where it is of immediate necessity for the purpose of the containment of severe behavioural disturbance which is likely to cause harm to others".
+The Mental Health Act Code of Practice (2015, para 26.103) defines seclusion as "the supervised confinement and isolation of a patient away from other patients in an area from which the patient is prevented from leaving, where it is of immediate necessity for the purpose of the containment of severe behavioural disturbance which is likely to cause harm to others".

 If a patient is confined in a way that meet the definition above, even if they have agreed to or requested such confinement, they have been secluded.
 The use of any local or alternative terms (such as "therapeutic isolation") or the conditions of the immediate environment do not alter the fact that the patient has been secluded.
-It is essential that under such circumstances the person is afforded the procedural safeguards of the MHA Cop (2015).
+It is essential that under such circumstances the person is afforded the procedural safeguards of the MH Act Code of Practice

 The seclusion of a service user poses significant ethical and practical dilemmas, awareness of which is essential to promote best practice.
 Staff should be cognisant of the adverse effects on service users and the need to balance the rights of a person who is secluded to freedom, choice and autonomy with the rights of others to protection from harm.
-This should be underpinned by rigorous monitoring and evaluation, as outlined in this policy.
+Additionally this should be underpinned by rigorous monitoring and evaluation

-The policy aims to reinforce the least restrictive approach to ensuring that patients' needs are met safely and patients requiring seclusion and LTS are care for in line with the MHA CoP (2015).
+The policy aims to reinforce the least restrictive approach to ensuring that patients' needs are met safely and patients requiring seclusion and LTS are care for in line with the Mental Health Code of Practice.